Ghosting An Image With Photoshop

 This will bring up Photoshop's Color Picker.
 I'm going to choose a green color:

 Click OK once you've chosen a color to exit out of the Color Picker.
 You're image will now be filled entirely with the solid color, so we'll fix that next.

 Step 10: Change The Blend Mode Of The Fill Layer To "Color" And Lower The Opacity

 With the Solid Color fill layer selected, go up to the layer blend mode options in the top left of the Layers palette, click on the down-pointing arrow beside the word "Normal" and change the blend mode to Color.
 This will colorize the image with the color you've chosen (green in my case).
 The color will most likely be too intense though, so move over to the right to the Opacity option at the top of the Layers palette and lower the opacity to reduce the intensity.
 I've lowered mine considerably, all the way down to 11% for just a hint of color:

-And here is the final “ghosting” effect:
+And we're done!
+Here is the final "ghosting" effect: